Corporate Governance Guidelines

 The Board shall review annually the relationships that each director has with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company).
 Following such annual review, only those directors whom the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) will be considered independent directors, subject to additional qualifications prescribed under the listing standards of the NYSE or under applicable securities laws and regulations.
 In the event that a director becomes aware of any change in circumstances that may result in such director no longer being considered independent under the listing standards of the NYSE or under applicable securities laws and regulations, such director shall promptly inform the Chairman of the Board.

-- The fit of the individual’s skills and personality with those of other directors and potential directors in building a Board that is effective, collegial and responsive to the needs of the Company;
+2. The fit of the individual’s skills with those of other directors and potential directors in building a Board that is effective, collegial and responsive to the needs of the Company;

-In addition to the criteria set forth above, the Nominating and Corporate Governance Committee shall strive to create diversity in perspective, background and experience in the Board as a whole.
+In addition to the criteria set forth above, the Nominating and Corporate Governance Committee shall strive to identify search candidates that create diversity in its broadest sense, including, but not limited to, profession, skills, perspective, gender, ethnicity and experience in the Board as a whole.

 The Board believes it is important to select its Chairman and the Company’s Chief Executive Officer (the “CEO”) in the manner it considers in the best interests of the Company at any given point in time.
 Accordingly, these positions may be filled by one individual or by two different individuals.